dalehenrich/superDoit/README.md

 The script file is composed of a set of structured sections: [*doit*](#doit-section), [*options*](#options-section), [*usage*](#usage-section), [*method*](#method-section), and [*others*](#others).

 ### *doit* section
+A typical Smalltalk IDE will provide a facility for writing Smalltalk code in a workspace or playground, where you can quickly put together a collection of Smalltalk expressions for evaluation without having to resort to creating a class.
+It is natural that the simplicity of the workspace be preserved in the superDoit *doit* section.
-Smalltalk doit section, *doit* section contains Smalltalk expressions to be executed, terminated by *%*:
+The *doit* section contains the Smalltalk expressions to be executed and is terminated by *%*:
 ```
 #!/usr/bin/env superdoit_solo
 doit
 ^ 3 + 4
 %
 ```
+The script invokes the `superdoit_solo` program that arranges for [topaz solo](https://downloads.gemtalksystems.com/docs/GemStone64/3.5.x/GS64-Topaz-3.5/1-Tutorial.htm#pgfId-1125047) to be used to execute the *doit*.
 ### *options* section
-Command line option declaration and support. *options* section is a Smalltalk Array of option definitions, terminate by *%*.
-The value of the option can be retrieved by sending a message using the long name of the option:
+As with any other scripting language it is an absolute requirement to allow for the declaration of command line arguments.
+In **superDoit**, the *options* section is used to declare a set of command line options for the script:
 ```
 #!/usr/bin/env superdoit_solo
 options